norcams/docs-enduser/docs/known-issues.rst

 Sometimes a user's primary email address changes.
-This is a problem because Dataporten uses this email address as the user ID, and therefore the user ID and personal project in UH-IaaS is this address.
+This is a problem because Dataporten uses this email address as the user ID, and therefore the user ID and demo/personal project in UH-IaaS is this address.
 This happens when users e.g. changes their status from student to employee or vice versa.
 If this happens to you, please send an email to support@uh-iaas.no which includes your current and